DOI-USGS/ISIS3/APIdefinition.md

 ## General Guidance

+The public API consists of the following.

-**Code-level structures**: Function, class, and object names, argument signatures, and return signatures for functions, classes, and objects.
+**Code-level structures**: Public function, member, and class names, argument signatures, and their return signatures.
+Where "public" is defined as those elements that are typically provided for use external to a library or module, dependent on the language.

-- C++ code exceptions would be those structures above marked with a "private" access specifier via the C++ language.
+Some examples are:

+- C++ public structures are those that can be access by including the distributed header files for libraries.
-- Python code exceptions would be those structures above which begin with an underbar ("_", as per Python language tradition).
+- Python public structures are those that do not begin with an underbar ("_"), as described in PEP 8.

 **User-facing command-line and GUI programs**: program name, argument list, argument defaults, configuration or preference names and their